MBernAca/PecubeGUI_Doc/docs/source/Usage.rst

 ==================================

-In this tab (Figure 7) you can provide all the parameters that control the time evolution of the input topography.
+In this tab (Figure 7) you can provide all the parameters controlling the time evolution of the input topography.
 In PecubeGUI you can provide the time evolution parameters (cf. “time_topo”,” amplification”, “offset”, and “output”) by filling in the table or by copying/pasting values from an excel file to the table.
 The number of rows in the table automatically updates from the value written in the parameter “ntime” (Figure 7).

 .. figure:: ../images/Time_Evolution.png
     :scale: 30